 Sure, a Ferrari is "just a car" but it's no regular vehicle.
 Sure, a diamond is just a "carbon stone" but it's no ordinary rock.
-When trying to define craft brew, each brew lover has a unique interpretation and story of discovery to share.
+When trying to define craft brew, each brew lover has a unique interpretation.
 To make a true craft brew definition even more difficult, each individual brand is one-of-a-kind.
 In other words, there could be 20 different definitions of a craft brew!

-The Brewers Association does provide the following definition which allows the association to provide statistics on the growing craft brewery segment which makes up the majority of all breweries in the U.S.
+The Brewers Association provides the following definition which allows the association to provide statistics on the growing craft brewery segment which makes up the majority of all breweries in the U.S.

 - Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
 Brew production is attributed to the rules of alternating proprietorships.